ICPC-TUM/website/content/news/nwerc20_selection_process.md

 - Finally, the score of every contestant is computed as s_j = c_j / (average preliminary score among all contestants in the contest)
 “All contestants” refers to the number of people that uploaded at least one submission.

 For the selection process, every participant is then assigned a total score based on his/her performances in the contests during the selection period.
-This total score t_j is the sum of the scores s_j of this participant in the individual contests, but only taking the best ceil(n / 2) contests of the participant into account, where "n" is the number of ranked contests taking place within the selection period.
+This total score t_j is the sum of the scores s_j of this participant in the individual contests, **but only taking the best 4 contests of the participant into account**.

-In case multiple contests take place on the same day, the parameter “n” will increase only by 1, even though 2 contests take place on this day.
-Students may, however, compete in both contests if they like.

 <br/>